How to Become a Writer? 6 Steps & 4 Tips for Beginners

 Making the multiple versions of your writing is another useful way to upgrade your writing.
 You can rewrite your piece of writing sentence by sentence, flesh out new ideas, or cut down the abundance to renew your writing.

 After rewriting, read your work carefully, check the mistakes, and find what dissatisfy you.
 At this stage, you can find another person for proofreading.
-Find someone who can give you advice to improve your writing.
+Find someone can give you advice to improve your writing.

 If you have had enough copies in docs or papers, try to create a blog and update it regularly with your writing.
 There are many platforms and tools that enable you to create from a simple to a professional blog.
 You can write every topic you want to practice your writing, or choose a specialization to develop your blog into a professional one that can help you make money.
 Being an online blogger working as a freelancer is not a bad idea.